home-assistant/home-assistant.io/source/_components/camera.push.markdown

   default: 5 seconds
   type: time
 token:
-  description: User provided token acting as access control, should be a large string (more then 8 chars)
+  description: User provided token acting as access control, should be a large string (more then 8 chars).
+Required if you can't use HA new auth system (0.77).
-  required: true
+  required: false
   type: string
 field:
   description: HTTP POST field containing the image file